Masagoro1/ChaosHacks24/README.md

 This project is created for Chaos Hacks 2024.

 # How to run this project
-1. Clone this repo.
+1. Download the ChaosHacks24 file
+2. Open up the ChaosHacks24
-2. Run the ChaosHacks24Unity.exe file
+3. Run the ChaosHacks24Unity.exe file